Home Shanti

-Home Shanti is an Indian Hindi-language family comedy drama web series written and directed by Akanksha Dua.
+Home Shanti is an Indian Hindi-language family comedy drama series written and directed by Akanksha Dua.
 The series premiered on 6 May 2022 on Disney+ Hotstar.
 It stars Supriya Pathak, Manoj Pahwa, Chakori Dwivedi and Poojan Chhabra.

 Plot

 A middle class Joshi family wants to build a house of their own in Dehradun area.
 The series talks about the ups and downs the family faces during the construction of their dream house.

 Reception

 Reviewers praised the acting of Manoj Pahwa and Supriya Pathak, and called the series as a whole "relatable and mildly amusing" (Indian Express) and "trapped within the four walls of averageness" (NDTV).